Paul Little (businessman): Sports management

 Little has been prominently involved in Australian professional sport.
 Initially in motor racing, Little sponsored John Sidney Racing and Anthony Tratt's Porsche racing team.
 In 1998 Tratt's team moved into V8 Supercars under Little's ownership as Paul Little Racing.
 The team folded in 2005 after eight seasons of racing.
 Little also personally raced competitively but was discouraged by his fellow board members at Toll Holdings due to the danger.

 On 29 July 2013, Little became the chairman of the Essendon Football Club in the AFL, replacing David Evans.
-The role of an AFL football club chairman is often high profile and usually voluntary.
-Little served in the role for almost two and a half years, presiding over a turbulent time in the club's history as it faced allegations of running a program of illegal supplements during David Evans' tenure.
+He served in the role for almost two and a half years, presiding over a turbulent time in the club's history as it faced allegations of running a program of illegal supplements during David Evans' tenure.
 Little stepped down on 14 December 2015, shortly before the final guilty verdict was returned in the supplements investigation, and was replaced by Lindsay Tanner.